rafaelmchaves/card-transactions/README.md

 But I believe it's not a problem in this case, since that we have few operation types values, and it not uses to change a lot.
 However, it's important to note that if an operation type data is changed or deleted, it's necessary to wait the TTL expire to visualize the modification.

-Create a distributed cache for Account would be very good strategy.
+Create a distributed cache for Account would be a very good strategy.
 We can use a redis, memcached or Hazelcast.
 An important consideration is everytime an account changes(e.g. client changed for active to inactive status) we need to invalidate the cache.